thiswillbeyourgithub/save_to_zotero/README.md

 A powerful command-line tool for saving webpages as high-quality PDFs and adding them to your Zotero library with proper metadata.
 Also supports adding existing PDF files to Zotero.

+## Personal Motivation

+I created this tool after Omnivore shut down, as I was searching for a good multiplatform solution for reading PDFs.
+Zotero proved to be a promising alternative, especially with its HTML annotation feature.
+However, I needed something that would work on my phone too.
+Until a complete solution was available, I decided to build this tool to convert webpages to PDFs for use with Zotero across all my devices.

 ## Features

 - Save any webpage as a high-quality PDF using Playwright's browser automation